-If you have questions about the code or about the best course of action to take in a particular situation, you should seek guidance from your supervisor or internal legal counsel.
+If you have questions about the code or about the best course of action to take in a particular situation, you should seek guidance from your supervisor or internal the Corporate Compliance Team.

 What if I would like to make an anonymous report?